-Qualification title NCFE CACHE Level 5 Diploma for the Early Years Senior Practitioner Ofqual qualification number (QN) 610/4163/4 Aim reference 61041634 Guided learning hours (GLH) Total: 936 GLH (includes 300 work/placement hours) Total qualification time (TQT) 1210 Credit value 121 Minimum age 19 Qualification purpose This qualification is designed to support the development of leadership and management skills in early years and the knowledge and skills relating to early years practice.
+Qualification title NCFE CACHE Level 5 Diploma for the Early Years Senior Practitioner (HTQ - TBC) Ofqual qualification number (QN) 610/4163/4 Aim reference 61041634 Guided learning hours (GLH) 936 Total qualification time (TQT) 1210 Credit value 121 Minimum age 19 Qualification purpose This qualification is designed to support leadership and management skills in early years and the knowledge and skills relating to early years practice.
 This qualification is suitable for learners already working in the early years sector in a managerial role, as well as learners that may wish to develop their career or increase their understanding through professional development.
 It aligns to the early years lead practitioner occupational standard ST0551 and is recognised as a higher technical qualification (HTQ) by the Institute for Apprenticeships and Technical Education (IfATE).
-It has received a quality mark to signify it has been approved by IfATE and satisfies HTQ approvals criteria for meeting specific employer needs and industry requirements.
-This qualification also meets the requirements of the Department for Education's (DfE) Early Years Educator (EYE) criteria, allowing the learner, upon completion of the qualification, to count towards the statutory framework for the early years foundation stage (EYFS) staff to child ratio at level 3.
-Upon successful completion, learners can work as senior early years and independent sectors subject area. , or progress to higher e oss the private, voluntary education in a relevant Grading Achieved/not yet achieve ed How long will it take to complete?
-This qualification will take e approximately 18 to 24 1 months to complete.
-Assessment method All units will be internally EYE L5 SP 2 and EYE L and internally marked as applied to other units, where professional discussion, 5 SP 16 must be assess sessment task.
-A range nich could include direct sed using an externally set of methods can be observation of practice,
+It has received a quality-mark to signify it has been approved by IfATE and satisfies HTQ approvals criteria to meet specific employer needs and industry requirements.
+This qualification also meets the requirements of the Department for Education's (DfE) Early Years Educator (EYE) criteria, allowing the learner, upon completion of the qualification, to count towards the statutory framework for the early years foundation stage (EYFS) staff:child ratio at level 3.
+Upon successful completion, learners can work as a senior early years practitioner within the early years workforce across the private, voluntary and independent sectors, or progress to higher education in a relevant subject area.
+Grading Achieved/not yet achieved How long will it take to complete?
+This qualification will take approximately 18 to 24 months to complete.
+Assessment method All units will be internally marked assessment of le SP 16 which must be ass marked assessment task units, which could includ discussion, work product earning except for units sessed using an externa c.
+A range of methods ca e direct observation of p EYE L5 SP 2 and EYE L5 ally set and internally an be applied to other practice, professional